Zackynson/terraform-test/README.md

-# Lambda functions and API Gateway with terraform
+# Lambda functions and API Gateway with terraform modules

 I am using this repo to learn and improve my skills with terraform In this case I'm using terraform modules to create reusable resources